smithhmark/DeliveryPlanner/README.md

-# Introduction
+# DeliveryPlanner
-DeliveryPlanner takes a CSV file of coordinates pairs that represents the origin and destination of shipments and uses it to compute an estimate of the minimal delivery cost to move all the shipments in a period.
+DeliveryPlanner takes a text file of coordinates pairs that represents the origin and destination of shipments and uses it to compute an estimate of the minimal delivery cost to move all the shipments in a period.

+## Running
+`python3 planner.py <input file>`

+optionally:
+`python3 planner.py -v <input file>` will add the distance of each drivers route and the total cost to the output

 ## Goal